erickeliab/erickeliab/README.md

 - 😄 Pronouns: He/Him
 -  ⚡ Fun fact:  I COMMIT BY ACCIDENT

-### I mostly write JavaScript, Nodejs, PHP and Python code
+### I mostly write JavaScript, Nodejs, PHP and Python code (with their several frameworks and libraries)
  Also, sometimes i use
 - C#
 - Java